noalbalint/atnoal/README.md

 noalbalint.com - personal website

-the only route currently active it `/vellofood?hire="true"`.
+the only route currently active is `/vellofood?hire="true"`.
 The query param has no effect but I thought it was a nice touch for the application :)

 -----